Vstar007/4-Tier-Architecture/README.md

 ## STEP 1: Create The Base Networking Infrastructure For NAT/ELB, Webservers, Appservers and Database
 ### A) Create The VPC Network
 Select VPC and More, and uncheck auto-generate
+Made use of internet gateway instead of nat
+Create Prod-IGW
+Make sure DNS options is checked
 - Name: `Prod-VPC`
 - CidirBlock: `10.0.0.0/16`